 What are the signs of test anxiety?

-Is test anxiety a part of ADHD?
+Is test anxiety a mental illness?

-How serious is test anxiety?
+How can students overcome test anxiety?

 How common is test anxiety?